dwyl/learn-heroku/SSL-certificate-step-by-step-setup-instructions.md

 ```
 ![git-remote](https://cloud.githubusercontent.com/assets/194400/23256452/7318d01e-f9b7-11e6-94cb-d5450d1addea.png)

-Set it to what ever the git url is for your application:
+Set it to what ever the git url is for the app you are setting up SSL for. e.g:
 ```sh
 git remote set-url origin git@github.com:healthlocker/healthlocker.git
 ```